Octavius-Dante/Arthelais/ex_20/Readme.md

 </br></br>

 *Multiple search condition implemented in search filter*
-     *earlier we used only name now we included taste also in the search*
+<br> *earlier we used only name now we included taste also in the search*

 ```js